Training Builds Community.

 Intermediate Marathon Training Plan.
 For the experienced distance runner who is targeting a specific finish time or trying to improve on a previous marathon.
 Includes race-pace tempo workouts, more mileage overall, and three 20-mile runs.

 Novice Half Marathon Training Plan.
 Perfect for a first-time half marathoner aiming to finish the 13.1 distance.
-Two rest days every week.
+Run four days each week, increasing steadily toward your amazing race day!

 Intermediate Half Marathon Training Plan.
-Includes some race-pace tempo workouts and a bit more distance.
+Includes some race-pace tempo workouts and a bit more distance each week.
 Try the intermediate plan if you have finished a half marathon before and want to be improving your time.

 ALSO: Read this super informative post by our very own Medical Co-Director, Dr. Joe Colasurdo, about the importance of smart, steady training!
 He tells it like it is, people….
-A marathon or a half marathon is a serious goal.
+A marathon, a half marathon, or 6 whole miles is a serious goal.
 You will be sooooo proud of yourself when you finish strong!

 Meet Coach Al